GraphPFN: A Prior-Data Fitted Graph Foundation Model: Graph Prior

-We generate features and targets for synthetic graphs with a neural structural causal model (SCM) that extends the MLP-based SCM of~\citet{qu2025tabicl, TabPFN}.
-As a starting point, we follow the TabICL protocol: we sample an MLP architecture (number of layers, dimension of hidden layers, activation function) and its weights at random, draw random inputs, propagate them through the network, and then designate a random subset of neurons as observed features and another random neuron as target, leaving the rest as latent variables.
+We generate features and targets for synthetic graphs with a neural structural causal model (SCM) that extends the MLP-based SCM of TabICL from \citet{qu2025tabicl} (which is in turn inspired by \citet{TabPFN}).
+As a starting point, we follow the TabICL protocol: we sample an MLP architecture (number of layers, dimension of hidden layers, activation function) and its weights at random, draw random inputs, propagate them through the network, and then designate a random subset of neurons as observed features and another random neuron as the target, leaving the rest as latent variables.
 This yields a broad family of causal mechanisms in which features and targets can depend on each other and on latent confounders.
 We refer to \citet{qu2025tabicl,TabPFN} for further details.

-To make attributes also depend on the graph structure, we extend this SCM in two complementary ways.
+To make the node attributes also depend on the graph structure, we extend this SCM in two complementary ways.
 First, we introduce a mixture of MLP and GNN neurons.
-For each dataset, we sample a mixing probability $p \in \{0.0, 0.1, \ldots, 0.9, 1.0\}$.
-At every hidden layer, we compute both an MLP transformation and a GNN layer.
+For each dataset, we sample a mixing probability $p \in \{0.0, 0.1, \ldots, 0.9, 1.0\}$ and a GNN aggregation type from $\{ \mathrm{Mean}, \mathrm{Max}, \mathrm{Min}, \mathrm{GCN}, \mathrm{GT} \}$.
+At every hidden layer, we compute the outputs of both an MLP transformation and a GNN layer.
 Each neuron is then independently assigned to be MLP-type or GNN-type, with probabilities $1-p$ and $p$, respectively, and its value is taken from the corresponding transformation.
 This mechanism controls how strongly the generated variables depend on the graph.
-Second, with a given probability, we optionally augment the random inputs with Laplacian positional encodings (LapPE)~\citep{dwivedi2020benchmarking, belkin2001laplacian} to further integrate graph structure into the data generation process.
+Second, we augment the random input features with structural features.
+Specifically, we use node degree and PageRank.
+Each feature is independently added with probability $0.5$.

-Together, the mixed MLP/GNN neurons and optional LapPE inject graph information into the SCM while remaining close to the tabular prior.
-When $p=0$ and LapPE is not used, the procedure reduces to the TabICL-style tabular SCM, while larger $p$ and the inclusion of LapPE increase the influence of graph structure on both features and targets.
+Together, the mixed MLP/GNN neurons and optional structural features inject graph information into the SCM while remaining close to the tabular prior.
+When $p=0$ and structural features are not used, the procedure reduces to the TabICL-style tabular SCM, while a larger value of $p$ and the inclusion of structural features increase the influence of graph structure on both features and targets.